 Activities in nature

-On the website of Better in Green [Beter in het Groen] you can find all kinds of activities taking place in a natural environment.
-These range from weekly walking groups and outdoor sports lessons to child therapy and reintegration in the greenery.
+On the website of In green spaces it is better you can find all kinds of activities taking place in a natural environment.
+These range from weekly walking groups and outdoor sports lessons to child therapy and reintegration into green spaces.
 These take place either in a nature reserve or indeed close to home.
-You can search on the basis of postcode or place the opportunities offered by Better in Green.
+You can search by postcode or place for the selection of opportunities offered by In green spaces is better.